 Rescission of Restructured MOA with BCDA.
-On January 9, 2012, CJH rescinded the Restructured Memorandum of Agreement it entered into with BCDA on July 1, 2008, due to BCDA's continuing inability to make good its one-stop-shop 30-day permit issuance guaranty.
-CJH subsequently filed a directly related case against BCDA for arbitration with the Philippine Dispute Resolution Center, Inc.
+On January 9, 2012, CJH rescinded the Restructured Memorandum of Agreement it entered into with BCDA on July 1, 2008, in view of the continuing inability of BCDA to make good its one-stop-shop 30-day permit issuance guaranty.
+CJH subsequently filed a case against BCDA for arbitration with the Philippine Dispute Resolution Center, Inc.